Sexual Harassment, Disabilities, and Discrimination

 Colorado’s legislature passes a new law that will significantly change how workplace harassment and discrimination are evaluated.

-Employers in Colorado should be aware of new changes to Colorado’s anti-discrimination laws.
+Employers in Colorado should be aware of changes to Colorado’s anti-discrimination laws.
 This article discusses these reforms and their implications for Colorado employers.

 In March of 2022, Christianity Today sadly announced that they “fell short of protecting our employees” when reports of sexual harassment were confirmed.
 However, this misfortune provides a unique opportunity for ministries and other organizations to unpack what went wrong and examine, “What we can learn from their mistakes?”